What’s this all about?

 This is a mini-conference, aimed at practitioners who are working with Lean, Agile, or Systems Thinking techniques.
 The primary audience is the practitioner communities in Sydney, although you’re also welcome if you are from elsewhere.
 The event will be participatory, and collaborative.
 Workshops, activities, and discussions are favoured ahead of one person speaking at the front of the room in front of a slide deck.

 The event is being run by practitioners from the Australian agile community.
 2017 will be the second time the event will be held in Sydney.
-There are also versions in Melbourne and Brisbane.
+There are also versions in Melbourne, Canberra and Brisbane.

 LAST stands for “Lean, Agile, Systems Thinking”.

 Our day is inspired by the Agile Tour, the inaugural Australian instance was held in December 2011, in Sydney.
 The organisers of LAST in Melbourne, thought that their community could really benefit from something similar, and so LAST Conference was born.
 Here’s Ed’s writeup of that event.
 He also explains “Why I started LAST Conference”.

 With the naming of the event, we wanted to provide a broad remit, so that the full scope of practice could potentially be covered.

 The event is not aimed at beginners, but rather for people who have worked in the field, and want to extend their knowledge, and share their experiences with other practitioners in a collaborative and interactive environment.

 This may include but is not limited to: Developers, Product Managers, Business Analysts, Product Owners, Designers, UX Designers, Iteration Managers, Testers, Scrum Masters, CTOs, Project Managers, Trainers and Coaches.
 Technical and non-technical practitioners are welcome.

 If you are starting out, there may be some things that go over your head, but you may also find the day useful.
 So come along if you want to, it’s up to you.
 Don’t be afraid to ask and learn from others.